-Insecticide resistance is not a new phenomenon: it has been an undesired side effect of malaria vector control programmes since insecticides first came into broad use in the 1940s.
-Endemic countries have been aware of the importance of detecting and preventing the development and spread of insecticide resistance, and many countries have included insecticide resistance monitoring and management practices into their national malaria control strategies.
+Insecticide resistance is not a new phenomenon; it has been an undesired side-effect of malaria vector control since insecticides first came into broad use in the 1940s.
+Malaria-endemic countries have been aware of the importance of detecting and preventing the development and spread of insecticide resistance, and increasingly, countries are including insecticide-resistance monitoring and management practices in their national malaria control strategies.

 4. What is the GPIRM and how has it been developed?

-The GPIRM is a call to action to tackle the threat of insecticide resistance and to facilitate the development of innovative vector control tools and strategies.
-The GPIRM was called for in 2011 by the World Health Assembly and the Board of the Roll Back Malaria Partnership because of a collective belief that a global strategy was needed to serve as the foundation of a coordinated multi-stakeholder response.
+The WHO Global plan for insecticide resistance management in malaria vectors (GPIRM) was released in May 2012 as a call to action to tackle the threat of insecticide resistance.
+It was developed in response to a request in 2011 by the World Health Assembly and the Board of the Roll Back Malaria Partnership which reflected the collective belief that a global strategy was needed to serve as the foundation of a coordinated multi-stakeholder response.

 5. What are the solutions put forward by the GPIRM?

-The GPIRM is based on five pillars, addressing actions spanning the short, medium and long term.
-It requires coordinated action from all stakeholders, including national malaria control programmes and national regulatory authorities, WHO, donors and other multilateral organizations, research institutions, as well as partners in the public health insecticide industry.
+The GPIRM is based on five pillars that address actions spanning the short, medium and long term.
+It requires coordinated action from all stakeholders, including national malaria control programmes and national regulatory authorities, WHO, donors and other multilateral organizations, research institutions and partners in the public health insecticide industry.
 The strategy calls on stakeholders to:

-In parallel, all endemic countries should design a monitoring plan and build capacity to handle and interpret data about resistance.
-Through IRM, endemic countries can delay the evolution of resistance, preserve the effectiveness of existing insecticides and even reverse resistance in some settings.
-A successful implementation of the GPIRM will require coordinated action between all partners of the malaria control community as well as other sectors, such as agriculture and finance.
+In parallel, all endemic countries should build capacity to collect, handle and interpret data on resistance, and leverage that information for making decisions about vector control.
+Through IRM, endemic countries can delay the evolution of resistance, preserve the effectiveness of existing insecticides, and even reverse resistance in some settings.
+Successful implementation of the GPIRM will require coordinated action between all partners in the malaria control community as well as other sectors, such as agriculture and finance.

 7. What kind of innovative new products are being developed?